2020–2025: When Everything Crumbles (and You Build It Back)

 The Bear is one of my favorite shows on air today, and its latest (fourth) season served me a nostalgic gut punch, cut with tenderness.
 The series has always thrived on beautifully portraying what restaurants represent beyond good food & drinks.
-In Carmy's words: "People go to restaurants to be taken care of, to celebrate, to relax, to not have to think about anything else for a minute… to feel less lonely."
-But this time, they pushed it further, focusing on personal growth, reflecting on how messy and complicated it is to be human, and that most times, the biggest obstacles are inside our heads.
-As someone who has worked 65-hour weeks in the service industry, it hit home in more ways than I'll be able to make sense here.
+In Carmy’s words: “People go to restaurants to be taken care of, to celebrate, to relax, to not have to think about anything else for a minute… to feel less lonely.”
+But this time, they pushed it further, reflecting on personal growth, how messy and complicated it is to be human, and that most times, the biggest obstacles are inside our heads.
+As someone who has worked 65-hour weeks in the service industry, it resonated in more ways than I’ll probably be able to make sense here.

-It's easy to say everything started crumbling in 2020, when the pandemic forced us all to confront routines and beliefs.
-Even for a true Gemini rising, used to burning things down to the ground and rebuilding, I guess, the big difference is choosing change rather than having it forced.
+It’s easy to say everything started crumbling in 2020, when the pandemic forced us all to confront routines and beliefs.
+Even for a true Gemini rising used to burning things down to the ground and rebuilding, the big difference is choosing change rather than having it forced.
 And there I was, in New York, fresh into my type design career.
-To be honest, although it wasn't easy, I climbed the industry fairly quickly.
-I got jobs I'd never dreamed of, collaborated with the coolest people, won some awards, all within two years… and then nothing.
+Although it wasn’t easy, I climbed the industry fairly quickly.
+Got jobs I’d never dreamed of, collaborated with the coolest people, won awards, all within two years… and then nothing.
 Freelance dried up, events vanished, and even a sense of community… gone.
-So, between trying to figure out next steps and drinking myself to oblivion, an intercontinental move felt like the safest bet.
+So, between trying to figure out what’s next and drinking myself to oblivion, an intercontinental move felt like the safest bet.

 Little did I know, the real hit would happen in 2021 when I lost a couple of very important relationships.
 First, I left Undercase, the foundry I co-founded, after my partner decided to quit the design world.
 It was the right move, but it stung.

-Then, not long after, my marriage of eleven years fell apart.
+Then my marriage of eleven years fell apart.
 That spring, I spent most days lying in grass, trying to piece it all together while drowning in pain and grief.
-Insomnia hit hard, the anxiety attacks started, and I could barely function, or recognize myself.
+Insomnia struck hard, the anxiety attacks began, and I could barely function or recognize myself.
 I felt adrift.
 Deeply.

-There's really no difference between a $150 job or a half million.
-It doesn't matter how big the client is, but what you do with the work and connections you make.
-That might be the most valuable lesson the bar taught me: leverage what you've got.
+There’s really no difference between a $150 job or a half million.
+It doesn’t matter if the client is big or small, but what you do with the work and connections you make.
+That might be the most valuable lesson the bar taught me: leverage what you’ve got.
 Leverage your relationships, reputation, and current opportunities to move toward the next step.
 Bartending showed me how to read energy, how to turn narratives into product, how to streamline systems, and build community.
 And most importantly, that owning your story is a superpower.
 All of this sparked Women in Type and a massive shift in my mindset.
-It was time to stop amplifying other people's voice, vision, and practice, to grow my own.
-To create the things I wish existed.
+It was time to stop amplifying other people’s voice, vision, and practice, to grow my own.

-So, I quit the bar in early 2023, and put the pedal to the metal.
-First releasing a new Brazilian-inspired typeface, Melindrosa, then the collabs Octavia, Jobim, and Hanae.
-I spoke about WiT at HyperTalks and the TypeElectives lecture series, started planning next steps for the initiative, while its first trio got featured at the exhibition Same Bold Stories? at Klingspor Museum.
+So, I quit the bar in early 2023 and put the pedal to the metal: releasing a new Brazilian-inspired typeface, Melindrosa, then the collabs Octavia, Jobim, and Hanae.
+I spoke about WiT at HyperTalks and the TypeElectives lecture series, mapped future plans for the initiative, while its first trio got featured at the exhibition Same Bold Stories? at Klingspor Museum.
 The absolute cherry on top?
-I was invited to teach at my alma mater Type@Cooper.
+Teach at my alma mater Type@Cooper.
 Life was good again.
-Lots of excitement, which led to an incredibly long list of crazy ideas and 7 font families to finish.
+Leading to an incredibly long list of crazy ideas and seven font families to finish.

-The next realization, citing The Bear again, now in Tina's words: "I gotta get my head in the game.
+The next realization, citing The Bear again, now in Tina’s words: “I gotta get my head in the game.
 I gotta focus.
-I gotta get faster."
-Which in my book meant designing an ultra-focused production plan, packing the bags (again), and moving back to my hometown Rio.
+I gotta get faster.”
+Which in my book meant designing an ultra-focused plan, packing the bags, and moving back to my hometown Rio.

 The truth is, a lot of things broke my heart but fixed my vision.
 I’ve learned that you can only win when your mind is stronger than your emotions.
 No fuel for thoughts that don’t serve you.
 Those old wounds aren’t excuses, they are part of my architecture.
 Momentum isn’t magic, it’s consistency, and action will teach us what thinking never could.